 - Eggs – I prefer my eggs scrambled, so that is how I prepared mine, but you can prepare your eggs anyway you like.
 Tofu scramble can also be substituted, if you want to make these breakfast bowls vegan.

-- Sweet Potato – You can use regular potatoes for this recipe, but I love sweet potatoes so I chose to use them.
-I roast mine in the oven with a few spices and they add so much flavor to this dish.
+- Sweet Potato – You can use regular potatoes for this recipe, but I love sweet potatoes, so I chose to use them.
+I roast mine in the oven with a few spices, and they add a lot of flavor to this dish.

-- Beans – Any kind of beans can be used for these breakfast bowls.
+- Beans – Any beans can be used for these breakfast bowls.
 I love the combination of black beans and sweet potato, but pinto beans or even refried beans would be a great option.
-For this recipe I tried out these seasoned, cooked beans I found at the grocery store (to help save time) and they worked great.
+For this recipe, I tried out these seasoned, cooked beans I found at the grocery store (to help save time), and they worked great.

-- Rice – I usually use white rice for this recipe, but brown rice, or even quinoa, can also be used.
+- Rice – I typically use white rice for this recipe, but brown rice or quinoa can also be used.
 Rice helps bulk this recipe up and make it a little more filling.
 Cauliflower can also be used, or a mixture of the two if you prefer.

-- Optional Toppings – Aside from the main ingredients, I also like to add some extra toppings on.
+- Optional Toppings – In addition to the main ingredients, I also enjoy adding some extra toppings.
 Avocado and pico de gallo really help freshen things up.
 Hot sauce would also work well.
-You can also add in some spinach or kale for extra green.
+You can also add some spinach or kale for an extra boost of green.
 My favorite way to add spinach is to mix it in with the hot rice.

 How To Make Savory Vegetarian Breakfast Bowls

-- These bowls can be enjoyed immediately, or placed into meal prep containers and stored in the refrigerator for up to 5 days.
-I prefer to add my fresh toppings after I have re-heated my breakfast bowl, but you are welcome to add them during assembly, if you like.
+- These bowls can be enjoyed immediately or placed into meal prep containers and stored in the refrigerator for up to 5 days.
+I prefer to add my fresh toppings after reheating my breakfast bowl, but you are welcome to add them during assembly if you like.
 Once ready to eat, place in the microwave for 1-2 minutes and enjoy with your favorite toppings

 Recipe Frequently Asked Questions